fluffninja/kernel/README.md

-# Kernel
+# Basic Kernel

-A basic bootloader and kernel for the 32-bit x86.
+This is a very basic bootloader and kernel for the 32-bit x86 that I made when first learning about OS and kernel development.
+It's not very good, but it may perhaps still be of interest to anyone who is starting out with this sort of thing.

+I am no longer actively developing this project.

 ## Building and Running

-To build and create a bootable floppy image, use `make image`.

-To run once built, use `make run`.

 ### Prerequisites

 * make
 * gcc
 * nasm
-* dd - to create the floppy image
+* dd

-For quick emulation I recommend using QEMU - specifically qemu-system-i386 for 32-bit x86 emulation.
+* qemu-system-i386 (for running)

+### Building

+To build everything and create a bootable floppy image, use `make image`.

+### Running

+To run, after building, use `make run`.